What is the NSW Crime Commission?

 Cooperation was also sought from the Australian Crime Commission, Customs and the AFP – after much investigation, over 200kg of ice and heroin and 15 firearms were seized in July 2013.
 Seventeen people have been arrested.

-6. What are some typical investigative techniques used by the NSW Crime Commission?
+What are typical investigative techniques used by the NSW Crime Commission?

 Covert search warrants are gross violations of privacy because they authorise the execution of search warrants without the occupant’s knowledge.
 They are authorised under section 46C of the Law Enforcement (Powers and Responsibilities) Act 2002 (NSW).